quandis/website/README.md

     - suggestions on restructing this existing content are welcome
 - Partners: content describing our existing partners, with a 'Become a Reseller' and 'Become an Integrator' link to a contact form
 - Support: content info, ISO info, etc, akin to our [existing support page](https://www.quandis.com/about/support)

+## The Learn portion of the website is the most complicated

+A specific navigation requirement for the Learn portion of the website:  we're looking for suggestions on how to present the same concepts, in different depth, to difference audiences.
+For example, when looking at the `learn/platform/document page`, I should be able to toggle between:
+- End User: `learn/platform/document/enduser`,
+- Power User: `learn/platform/document/poweruser`, and
+- Developer: `learn/platform/document/developer pages` views

+Once I'm on the 'poweruser' view, navigating to `learn/platform/message` in the main menu should take me to `learn/platform/message/poweruser`.
+If there is no `learn/platform/message/poweruser` page, revert to `learn/platform/message`.

 ## Minimum Pages